Overproduction of solar energy: Government plans to cut compensation for large photovoltaic operators – Image: Xpert.Digital

 - 🔋 Energy efficiency through digitalization and new technologies

-- 🔗 Blockchain revolution: transparency and security in the energy market
+- 🔗 Blockchain Revolution: Transparency and Security in the Energy Market

-🎯🎯🎯 Benefit from Xpert.Digital's extensive, fivefold expertise in a comprehensive service package | R&D, XR, PR & SEM
+🎯🎯🎯 Benefit from Xpert.Digital's extensive, five-fold expertise in one comprehensive service package | BD, R&D, XR, PR & Digital Visibility Optimization

-Xpert.Digital has in-depth knowledge of various industries.
-This allows us to develop tailor-made strategies that are tailored precisely to the requirements and challenges of your specific market segment.
-By continually analyzing market trends and following industry developments, we can act with foresight and offer innovative solutions.
-Through the combination of experience and knowledge, we generate added value and give our customers a decisive competitive advantage.
+Xpert.Digital possesses in-depth knowledge across various industries.
+This allows us to develop tailored strategies precisely aligned with the requirements and challenges of your specific market segment.
+By continuously analyzing market trends and monitoring industry developments, we can act proactively and offer innovative solutions.
+The combination of experience and expertise generates added value and provides our clients with a decisive competitive advantage.

-More about it here:
+More information here:

-🌍🌳 The federal government plans to reduce state subsidies for solar power producers.
-This is happening against the background of an oversupply of renewable energies, which is increasingly putting pressure on public finances.
-The rapid expansion of solar energy in Germany has led to an abundance of electricity, especially on sunny days, often causing wholesale prices to turn negative.
-In order to ensure the guaranteed minimum remuneration for producers, the state must compensate for this difference.
-Subsidies through the Renewable Energy Act (EEG) were estimated at 20 billion euros this year and could fall to 18 billion euros by 2025.
+🌍🌳 The German government plans to reduce state subsidies for solar power producers.
+This comes against the backdrop of a surplus of renewable energy, which is increasingly straining public finances.
+The rapid expansion of solar energy in Germany has led to a surplus of electricity, especially on sunny days, causing wholesale prices to often fall into negative territory.
+To ensure the guaranteed minimum feed-in tariff for producers, the government must compensate for this difference.
+Subsidies under the Renewable Energy Sources Act (EEG) were estimated at €20 billion for this year and could fall to €18 billion by 2025.

-📜🔄 Planned changes in the EEG
+📜🔄 Planned changes to the EEG

 🏢📉 Impact on the solar market